John G. Trump: Review of Tesla papers

 Following the death of Nikola Tesla in January 1943, the U.S. Office of Alien Property Custodian requested Trump's support to examine the notes, papers, and artifacts left by the inventor.
 Tesla had offered the U.S. Army a license to unspecified secret weapons, and officials believed his belongings might contain designs for a promised high-voltage "death ray."
-Tesla had bequeathed the items to his nephew, a Yugoslavian government official, and OAPC was reluctant to send them to a Nazi-occupied country without prior review.
-Trump, then a government employee, was called upon for his expertise in direct-current electrical equipment that overlapped Tesla's work.
-After a three-day investigation in Manhattan, Trump reported in a classified memo that the materials had neither military value to the United States nor would "constitute a hazard in unfriendly hands."
-In his assessment, Tesla's late-career projects were promotional and "did not include new sound workable principles or methods."
+Tesla had bequeathed the items to his nephew, a Yugoslavian government official.
+OAPC was reluctant to send them to a Nazi-occupied country without prior review.

+Then a government employee, Trump was called upon for his expertise in direct-current electrical equipment, which overlapped Tesla's work.
+After a three-day investigation in Manhattan, Trump reported in a classified memo to OAPC that the materials had neither military value to the United States nor would "constitute a hazard in unfriendly hands."
+In the memo, Trump expressed admiration for Tesla's well-known inventions, but assessed that his late-career ideas were "somewhat promotional" and "did not include new sound workable principles or methods."

 After many of these personal items disappeared, the Federal Bureau of Investigation received letters accusing it of suppressing Tesla's design for a secret weapon.
-In 1984, technical papers describing the death ray were discovered at Yugoslavia's Nikola Tesla Museum and did not overturn Trump's assessment.
-Trump's OAPC memo on the papers, reviewed previously by Tesla biographers, was publicly released in 2017.
+Technical papers describing the weapon were discovered at Yugoslavia's Nikola Tesla Museum in 1984 and did not overturn Trump's assessment.
+(Note: Trump's OAPC memo on the papers, previously discussed by Tesla biographers, was released publicly by the FBI in 2017.)